pgroonga/pgroonga.github.io/reference/parameters/enable-row-level-security.md

 The default is `on`, so for tables with [Row Security Policies][postgresql-row-security-policies] set, PGroonga will only log `critical`.

+**Note:**

+PostgreSQL [Row Security Policies][postgresql-row-security-policies] settings and the setting of this parameter are independent of each other.
+Setting this parameter to `off` does not disable the PostgreSQL [Row Security Policies][postgresql-row-security-policies] setting.

 ## Syntax

 In SQL: